 What are the current big trends in your sector?

-What is your proudest moment?
+What is your proudest moment in the life of a project?

 Walking into a finished building and seeing people using it the way it was designed.
 Their reactions mean a lot to me.
 The Beatrice Shilling Building for RHUL was ‘Highly Commended’ at the British Construction Industry Awards with the judges commenting: ‘Excellent project, great outcome.
 I felt that there had been lots of great communication and everybody got what they needed.’
 Despite the great feedback and award nominations, the best part was going back once it was completed and hearing how much students and staff enjoyed using the space I had created.
+I really enjoy sitting in the informal spaces myself in between meetings when I am on campus!

 Interesting fact that nobody knows about you?